 - ECO 113 Principles of Microeconomics

 - ESE 220 Introduction to Human Geography

 - One of HIS 120, HIS 121, or HIS 122

-- \circ $\$ HIS 120 America to 1815
+- HIS 120 Colonizing a Continent and Creating Nations: North America to 1815

-- HIS 121 19th-Century United States
+- o HIS 121 An Empire for Liberty?
+19th Century U.S. History

-- o HIS 122 20th-Century United States
+- o HIS 122 Gender, Race, Class and Democracy in the 20th Century U.S.

 - One of HIS 103 or HIS 104

-- HIS 103 The Modern World
+- o HIS 103 A Global History of Europe Since 1750

-- o HIS 104 Decolonizing Asia and Africa
+- HIS 104 Decolonizing Asia and Africa

-- HIS 280 The History Workshop
+- HIS 200 Why History Matters

 - POL 121 American Government and Politics

 - PSY 105 Principles of Psychology

 - SOC 121 Introduction to Sociology

 - ANT 141 Introduction to Cultural Anthropology

-Plus a major in one of six fields-Economics, History, Political Economics, Political Science, Psychology, or Sociology.
+Plus a major in one of five fields-Economics, History, Political Science, Psychology, or Sociology.
 Geography and anthropology are also acceptable fields, although they are not offered as majors on the Augsburg campus.

 An interdisciplinary Social Studies major is available for persons holding a bachelor's degree and seeking licensure only.
-Consult with Chris Brown for details.
+Consult with Jason Lukasik and Michael Lansing for details.